tinygo-org/tinygo-site/content/microcontrollers/feather-nrf52840.md

 If you have troubles getting your Adafruit Feather nRF52840 board to receive code, try this:

 - Press the "RESET" button on the board two times to get the Adafruit Feather nRF52840 board ready to receive code.
-- The CLUE board will appear to your computer like a USB drive.
+- The Adafruit Feather nRF52840 board will appear to your computer like a USB drive.
 - Now try running the command:

     ```shell